olimpijada72/PSI_Fire_Detection/README.md

 - Note: To deactivate a virtual environment, in the terminal run `conda deactivate` for the first case, and `deactivate` for the second case.

+### 2. Installing dependencies

-After installing and activating the virtual environment, the next step is installing dependencies:
+1. After installing and activating the virtual environment, the next step is installing dependencies:
 ```bash
 pip install --upgrade pip
 pip install -r requirements.txt